alpaka-group/llama/docs/pages/introduction.rst

 Once a view is created, the user can navigate on the data managed by the view.
 On top of a view, a :ref:`VirtualView <label-virtualview>` can be created, offering access to a subspace of the array dimensions.
 Elements of the array dimensions, called records, are accessed on both, View and VirtualView, by calling :cpp:`operator()` with an array index as instance of :cpp:`ArrayIndex`.
-This access returns a :ref:`VirtualRecord <label-virtualrecord>`, allowing further access using the tags from the record dimension, until eventually a reference to actual data in memory is returned.
+This access returns a :ref:`RecordRef <label-recordref>`, allowing further access using the tags from the record dimension, until eventually a reference to actual data in memory is returned.

 Example use cases